ivalx1s/swift_global-actor-isolation_cases/README.md

 - Full isolation ensures all code runs on the main thread.
 - Partial isolation provides flexibility but requires careful implementation.
 - Lack of isolation can lead to data races.
+- Embedded types are not automatically isolated, so be cautious when invoking async code from them.

 Use this project as a clear guide for working with global actors in Swift Concurrency.